pranavkirtani/bulletproofs-in-SSI/README.md

-# Bulletproofs in Self sovereign Ecosystem
+# Bulletproofs in Self Sovereign Ecosystem

 The following library can be used to check if a number is greater than another using bulletproofs